-As part of the focus on self-confidence and self-awareness and people and communities as cited in Personal Social and Emotional Development and Understanding the World:
+As part of the focus on self-confidence and self-awareness, people, and communities as cited in Personal Social and Emotional Development and Understanding the World:

 - Children develop a positive sense of themselves.
-Staff provide opportunities for children to develop their self -knowledge, self-esteem and increase their confidence in their own abilities, for example by allowing children to risks on an obstacle course, mixing colours, talking about their experiences and learning. - We provide a range of experiences that allow children to explore the language of feelings and responsibility, reflect their differences and understand that we are free to have different opinions, by example discussing in small groups how they feel about moving from Nursery to Reception.
+Staff provide opportunities for children to develop their self -knowledge, self-esteem and increase their confidence in their own abilities, for example by allowing children to take risks on an obstacle course, mixing colours, talking about their experiences and learning. - We provide a range of experiences that allow children to explore the language of feelings and responsibility, reflect their differences and understand that we are free to have different opinions, for example by discussing in small groups how they feel about moving from Reception into Year 1.